terrier-org/pyterrier/docs/notes/installation.md

 pt.init()
 ```

 `pt.init()` has a multitude of options, for instance that can make PyTerrier more notebook friendly, or to change the underlying version of Terrier.
-See the API reference for `pt.init()` for more information.
+See the [API reference](https://pyterrier.readthedocs.io/en/latest/modules/core.html#pyterrier.init) for more information.